How to Make Zucchini Noodles Without a Spiralizer

 And as a last resort, you can even make zoodles with a box grater.
 Grate it lengthwise and try to make the strands as long as possible.
 These “noodles” are going to be very thin and will release a ton of water.
 I would try to squeeze some of the water out in a paper towel before sauteing.
 Not my favorite method; it’s nearly impossible to get al dente zoodles when they are grated.

-Because they are made up of like 99% water, that’s why.
-(Actually it’s more like 95% but at this point who’s counting?)
+Zucchini are basically green, solidified water tubes that we call a vegetable.
+(Seriously, they are made up of about 95% water, isn’t that crazy?)
 The minute you bust into one, the cell walls are cut open and start releasing waterfalls of liquid.

 When you cook a zucchini, even more water starts to release.
 The solution?
 Saute in small batches.
 This way the liquid released from the zucchini has a chance to evaporate from the surface of your hot pan.
 If you add too many zoodles to the pan, they are all going to release their liquid all at once and instead of sauteing, they will just steam each other in the bottom of the pan.
 Resulting in a sad soggy mess.